foloye/flixster/README.md

 - [ ] Implement anything else that you can get done to improve the app functionality!

 ### Walkthrough Video

-`TODO://` Add the embedded URL code to your animated app walkthrough below, `ADD_EMBEDDED_CODE_HERE`.
-Make sure the video or gif actually renders and animates when viewing this README. (🚫 Remove this paragraph after adding walkthrough video)

 ![Video of website](https://media.giphy.com/media/hljIttKG7KMlKRcTmK/giphy.gif)
 ![Video of website](https://media.giphy.com/media/dOo32MgGngq12ag9HN/giphy.gif)